jpf91/neosd/README.md

 # NeoSD SD Card Controller

 This is an SD Card controller with a coding style inspired by the [NEORV32 RISC-V](https://github.com/stnolting/neorv32).
-The IP core has a generic wishbone interface (+ a generic interface for interrupts) so it can be used with any CPU.
+The IP core has a generic wishbone interface (+ a generic interface for interrupts) and can be used with any CPU.
-The drivers and the code have been written in a similar style to the NEORV32 though, so it likely integrates best with this CPU.
+The drivers and the code have been written in a similar style to the NEORV32 though, they integrate best with this CPU.

-> **Warning!** This project is still very much WIP and currently lacks documentation.
+> **Warning!** This project is still WIP and currently lacks documentation.

 ## Current Status

+The hardware is feature complete and hardware revision `v0.1.0` has been finalized.
+It has been tested on Tang Nano FPGA using the open source toolchains and on 7 series Xilinx FPGAs using proprietary Xilinx tools.
+Some functionality has also been tested in simulation, although the simulation suite is still incomplete.

-This project is still very much work in progress.
+The driver library is still very rough.
+It currently only supports a blocking API and some edge cases have not been fully implemented or tested (reset after timeout etc).
-Right now there's a working example that can issue commands to an SD card and there's code for the standard SD card initialization.
+It can however be used to read and write data and there's also ready to use code for card initialization.
-Data transfers on the DAT line are not yet implemented though, so you are limited to non-data commands.
-See below for a detailed TODO list.
+There is even a backend for FatFs and reading files from FAT formatted SD Cards is fully supported.
+See the [psoc-sw-player](https://github.com/kit-kch/psoc-sw-player) audio player firmware for details.

+Both the hardware and the library currently don't have any documentation, but there are ready-to-use examples available.

 ### Hardware